 How are they diagnosed?

 Your physiotherapist is likely to diagnose a muscle tear by hearing about your symptoms and how the injury occurred.
 They will also assessing the area of pain, feeling of a hole in the muscle, do some resisted muscle testing and looking for heat, swelling and bruising.
-Generally further investigationsare not needed but sometimes ultrasound scans may be needed to determine the severity of the tear.
+Generally you will not need further investigations but sometimes ultrasound scans may be helpful to determine the severity of the tear.

 What should I do if I have torn my muscle?